|

 of the elfLord Aragorns right hand,and

-their brief conversationsI did not realise, even then,
+their brief conversationsI did not realise that, even

-that he loved me.
-She told him how Legolas had watched over
+then, he loved me.
+She told him how Legolas had watched

-her in the House of Healing but had stood aside because she seemed
+over her in the House of Healing but had stood aside because she

-to be in love with Faramir.
-She described how he had become a
+seemed to be in love with Faramir.
+She described how he had become

-regular visitor to Caras Arnen and how she had felt when she realised
+a regular visitor to Caras Arnen and what she had felt when she

-that she had fallen in love with him.
-She explained how Faramir
+had realised that she had fallen in love with him.
+She explained

-had sent her to attend the Harvest Rite, not telling her what
+how Faramir had sent her to attend the Harvest Rite, not telling

-it entailed, how Legolas had chosen her, and how they had travelled
+her what it entailed, how Legolas had chosen her, and how they

-to Caras Arnen and, together with Faramir, obtained Aragorns
+had travelled to Caras Arnen and, together with Faramir, had obtained

-decree of annulment and his permission to marry.
-Then, smiling,
+Aragorns decree of annulment and his permission to marry.

-she repeated the vows that they had made before Eärendil.
+Then, smiling, she repeated the vows that they had made before

-But what of my double, she asked.
-Do
+But what of my double, she asked, at last.

 We areacquainted.